salvamatavele/salvamatavele/README.md

 # 👋 Hello Dev!
 Welcome to my Github profile.

 ##  I’m Salvado and my nickname is "salva"
-- 👀 I’m Full-Stack Developer and Computer Engineer and Tecnologies
+- 👀 I’m Full-Stack Developer and Computer Engineer and Technologies
 - 🌱 I’m currently work on DRY CODE self employer as Full-Stack Developer ...
 - 💞️ I’m looking to collaborate on my agency and new job opportunitie...
 - 📫